ghazisarhan/line2chunk/README.md

 assumed to be the first field of each line.
 The timeSpan can be changed by the consuming web client.

-line2Chunk was written to provide piped pping output as an input to a web client visualizer but can be used to "chunk" any line-by-line output stream with a first field timestamp where the chunks cover some time span specified by the client.
+line2Chunk was written as a way to provide piped pping output to a web client visualizer but can be used to "chunk" any line-by-line output stream with a first field timestamp where the chunks cover some time span specified by the client.